micahchoo/micahchoo.github.io/_notes/Seedlings/The Evolution and Metaphors of Battery.md

 toc: true
 season: spring
 ---
+#### See Also
-This led to the development of [Tech Translation - Alternatives from Etymology](https://micahchoo.github.io/Public-Making/Tech-Translation-Alternatives-from-Etymology.html) and is part of [[Public-Makings - Github Repo and Website]]
+- This led to the development of [Tech Translation - Alternatives from Etymology](https://micahchoo.github.io/Public-Making/Tech-Translation-Alternatives-from-Etymology.html)
+- and is part of [[Public-Makings - Github Repo and Website]]

 The term "battery" has carried various meanings throughout history and its application has significantly evolved over time.